Peakboard/peakboard-templates.github.io/_extensions/Network-Files/en.md

 title_text: Network Files
 by: Peakboard
 description:
-  - This extension allows to connect PostgreSQL databases as a data source in Peakboard.
-Using SQL statements, the data can be read from the PostgreSQL database.
+  - This extension allows you to read the filenames of all files located in a specific UNC network path.
+This allows you to dynamically add data sources and resources to Peakboard Designer based on their file names.
 lang: en
 weight: 1000
-isDraft: true
+isDraft: false
 ref: network-files
 image: Network_Files_Extension_Logo.png
 image_thumbnail: Network_Files_Extension_Logo_thumbnail.png